-- 1. User Interface Design - a.
-The UI must be clean and modern, avoiding clutter and disorganization; users should be able to grasp large data without losing track of objective - Color Scheme - a.
-The UI needs to blend and approach the color wheel correctly; clashing colors will make data analysis difficult; data will be prioritized correctly with color schematics
+- 1. User Interface Design

+- a.
+The UI must be clean and modern, avoiding clutter and disorganization; users should be able to grasp large data without losing track of objective

+- 2. Color Scheme

 Performance Constraints:

 - 1. The system must process and display sensor data any latency of no more than 2 seconds will be reported - 2.
 The application must securely store data until the user terminates their account or until data is no longer applicable - 3.
 Modular system: each sensor must be adjustable to match the DAQ as necessary